Skip to main content

 Parameters to tune

-Ki → gain whose control action is proportional to the error between the current direct demand and actual values integrated over time
+• Ki → gain whose control action is proportional to the error between the current quadrature demand and actual values integrated over time.

-Kr → gain that allows changing the architecture of the controller from an I+P (Kr = 0) controller to a PI (Kr = 1) controller.
-Intermediate values of Kr between 0 and 1 will provide a mix controller with I+P and PI characteristics ponderated depending on the value of Kr.
+• Kr → gain that allows changing the architecture of the controller from an I+P (Kr = 0) controller to a PI (Kr = 1) controller.
+Intermediate values of Kr between 0 and 1 will provide a hybrid controller with both I+P and PI characteristics, weighted proportionally to the value of Kr.

 Additional parameters